Me on . . . Me

 I'm one of those crazy people who believes one person really can make a difference.
 I miss Mississippi, rodeos, and the sound of basketball shoes on a gym court.
 I'm obsessed with beauty products, bags, throws, and Elvis.
 I cannot stop myself from defending others even if they're wrong, and we don't have to agree to be friends.
 In fact, I love contrast...in songs...in cultures... in life.

 I believe Nashville, TN has some of the greatest songwriting and musical talent in the world.
 Yet some of my favorite songwriters are Lori McKenna, Jason Upton, and Eminem.
 Yeah - Upton AND Eminem - you read that correctly - the anointed and genius.
 Some of my favorite records were Miranda Lambert's "Revolution" and Alanis Morrisette's "Jagged Little Pill," and production-wise Kid Rock's "Cocky" album is the greatest thing I've ever heard in my life.
 EVER!
 That man does things with bass and steel a girl can only dream about.
 And I literally praise God when I hear Garth Brooks and George Strait.
 Sheryl Crowe and Amy Winehouse are also probably influences on my tunes.
 Oh!
-And Kim Walker-Smith and Steffany Gretzinger are hands down my favorite female artists - a million times over.
+Kim Walker-Smith is hands down my favorite female artists.
 Even though I'm a country girl sometimes writing pop songs don't think spontaneous worship and psalms aren't one of my greatest joys in life.
+In fact, it's probably my greatest joy.
+I love to sing to and from God, and I believe the enemy is most afraid of our voice.
+But we sometimes it's the instruments that prophesy.
+Overall God is good.
+He is the Great Musician.

 My Publicist Says This Is Important